 Gently pinch up the skin around where you are going to inject and hold this firmly with your other hand.

-Slowly push the grey needle completely into your skin at an angle of about 45 to 90 degrees – then let go of your skin.
+Slowly push the grey needle completely into your skin at an angle of about 45 degrees – then let go of your skin.